jjchavanne/prisma-cloud-learn-labs/labs/cwp/Spring4Shell_Attack_&_Protect.md

 ## Additional Bonus - Integrate Demo with Shift Left Capabilities

 ## Cleanup
-1. Disable Host WAAS rule
+1. Disable your new Host WAAS rule
-2. Change Runtime Container Policy, Processes from Prevent to Alert
+2. Disable your new Runtime Container Policy rule
 3. Disable other Rules you used (i.e. Vulnerabilities, Compliance, Trusted Images)
 4. Exit SSH sessions and run the `bash destroy-lab.sh` script